Rwanda uses drones to help catch lockdown transgressors

 From Indian slums to English countryside, a host of nations are deploying drones to publicize rules, check movements and even spray disinfectant.

-Rehema Kanyana, a 50-year old Rwandan mother-of-four, said she had only left home once since the lockdown came into effect on March 21, to withdraw cash to take one of her children to hospital, but was struck by the strict enforcement.
+Rehema Kanyana, a 50-year old Rwandan mother of four, said she had only left home once since the lockdown came into effect on March 21, to withdraw cash to take one of her children to hospital, but was struck by the strict enforcement.

 “On the way to hospital, police stopped us like four or five times,” she said.
 Staying at home was tough for many, who were short of food, she added, though state handouts were helping.

-Reporting by Clement Uwiringiyimana; Editing by Omar Mohammed and Andrew Cawthorne
+Reporting by Clement Uwiringiyimana; Editing by Omar Mohammed, Andrew Cawthorne and Lisa Shumaker